Skip to main content

 Read our complete guide to digital identity.

-Estonia has led the way in digital ID innovation.
+Estonia has led the way in government digital ID adoption.

-Its secure, efficient system sets a global benchmark, though a smaller population may make adoption easier.
+Its system sets a global benchmark for online public services, though a smaller population can make nationwide rollout easier than in larger states.

 Their digital ID, called eID, has been active for 20 years.